-If you are new to python, it is a good idea to read a bit about it first docs.python-guide.org.
-For new installations of python, it is encouraged to install and or update: pip, setuptools, wheel, numpy, six, and certifi first before installing SpiceyPy
+If you are new to python, it is a good idea to read a bit about it first https://docs.python-guide.org.
+For new installations of python, it is encouraged to install and or update: pip, setuptools, wheel, and numpy first before installing SpiceyPy

 Then to install SpiceyPy, simply run: